-Despite the many updates, it’s still one of the most impressive sights that you’ll likely see in your lifetime.
+Despite the many updates, Zagreb Cathedral is still one of the most impressive sights in Central Europe.
 The large open square outside of the cathedral provides a clear view of the large, golden-yellow façade featuring detailed scrollwork around the entrance.

-Stepping inside the cathedral, you’ll find many other treasures, including priceless statues and paintings.
+Step inside the cathedral to marvel at its historic architecture and other treasures, including priceless statues and paintings.

 Whether you have one day in Zagreb or a week, it’s a must-see destination and an important part of the city’s history.

 Laugh and cry at the Museum of Broken Relationships

-Besides striking medieval architecture, Zagreb is known for its quirky museums, such as the Museum of Broken Relationships.
-As you may guess from the name, the museum includes artifacts related to failed relationships.
+Besides striking medieval architecture, Zagreb is known for its quirky museums.
+Case in point: the Museum of Broken Relationships.
+As you may guess from the name, the Museum of Broken Relationships includes artifacts related to failed relationships.

-The items include everything from an axe in the wall to notes and paintings.
+The items at the Museum of Broken Relationships include everything from an axe in the wall to notes and paintings.
 The various objects are accompanied by stories, letting you know more about the relationship and the meaning behind the object.

-Next door is the Museum of Naïve Art, which features artwork from untrained painters.
+After exploring this oddball, head next door to browse the Croatian Museum of Naïve Art, which features artwork from untrained painters.
 Most of the artists are farmers from the region.

-Hear the cannon fire at Lotrscak Tower
+See the city from above and hear the cannon fire at Lotrščak Tower

 Shop the sprawling Dolac Market

-The market has been the main trading spot in the city since 1926.
+Dolac Market has been the main trading spot in the city since 1926.
 Each day, farmers from the surrounding villages arrive to sell their fresh foods.

 The market also provides access to several other markets.
 Underneath Dolac Market, you’ll find a large meat & dairy market.
 Around the corner is the city’s fish market.